benpaddlejones/Raspberry_HDMI_Tester/README.md

 # Raspberry Pi HDMI Tester

+> **A plug-and-play SD card image for instantly testing HDMI displays and audio.**
+> Perfect for end-users who need a quick, reliable HDMI testing tool.

-A plug-and-play Raspberry Pi SD card image that automatically displays a test pattern and plays audio through HDMI.
+A ready-to-use Raspberry Pi image that automatically displays a test pattern and plays audio through HDMI.
 Perfect for quickly testing displays, troubleshooting HDMI connections, and verifying A/V equipment.

 ## What Is This?